-English: Contemporary Indigenous Voices, Grade 11, University Preparation
+English: Understanding Contemporary First Nations, Métis, and Inuit Voices, Grade 11, University Preparation

-This course focuses on themes, forms, and stylistic elements of a range of literary, informational, and graphic texts of First Nation, Métis, and Inuit authors in Canada.
-They will analyze changes in use of text forms by Indigenous authors over time periods and within cultures when expressing themes of identity, relationships, and sovereignty in the 21st century.
-Students will create oral, written, and media texts to explore their own ideas and understanding focusing on the development of literacy, communication, critical and creative thinking skills necessary for success in academic and daily life.
-The course is intended to prepare students for the compulsory Grade 12 university preparation course.
+This course explores themes, forms, and stylistic elements of a variety of literary, informational, graphic, oral, cultural, and media text forms emerging from First Nations, Métis, and Inuit cultures in Canada, and also examines the perspectives and influence of texts that relate to those cultures.
+In order to fully understand contemporary text forms and their themes of identity, relationship, and self-determination, sovereignty, or selfgovernance, students will analyse the changing use of text forms by Indigenous authors/creators from various periods and cultures in expressing ideas related to these themes.
+Students will also create oral, written, and media texts to explore their own ideas and understanding, focusing on the development of literacy, communication, and critical and creative thinking skills necessary for success in academic and daily life.
+The course is intended to prepare students for the compulsory Grade 12 English university or college preparation course.